 Chris has been innovating in education since he graduated from KU in 2011.
 His first job was to rewrite the life science curriculum at Patton Jr. High, where he started a science gardening program to teach students about ecosystems, plant structure and sustainability.
 His focus was on allowing students to get outside and explore all that the natural world had to offer, by taking his students outdoors to observe plants and animals on a weekly basis.
-He has since moved to the Kansas City, Kansas school district where he written a grant with the Kansas Dept. of Wildlife and paired with the Giving Grove to create an outdoor learning space and micro-orchard for his students, that is intended to bring in many native species of critters for the students to observe.
+He has since moved to the Kansas City, Kansas school district where he wrote a grant with the Kansas Dept. of Wildlife and paired with the Giving Grove to create an outdoor learning space and micro-orchard for his students, that is intended to bring in many native species of critters for the students to observe.

 Clemmons is a staunch supporter and defender of constitutional rights and personal liberties.
 He believes in equal protection under law for all citizens, regardless of race, sex or religious standing.
 He is a fiscal conservative who believes in a balanced budget and a strong supporter of the non-aggression principal.
 It is his goal to restore the Bill of Rights and bring about a renewed sense of morality to the House of Representatives.